Children and Policing

 |Year||Number of child arrests|

-Overall, there has been steady progress year-on-year across the country – every force in England and Wales has reduced the number of child arrests, with one force achieving a 77 per cent reduction.
+Overall, there has been steady progress year-on-year across the country – every force in England and Wales has reduced the number of child arrests, with one force achieving an 81 per cent reduction.
 This positive trend across all police forces is to be welcomed and commended.

 We will continue to work with forces across the country to develop their good work and reduce the number of child arrests to an absolute minimum.